arutofu/clover/docs/en/autolaunch.md

 Main documentation: https://wiki.archlinux.org/title/Systemd.

-All automatically started Clover software is launched as a `clover.service` systemd service.
+All automatically started Clover software is launched as a `drone.service` systemd service.

 The service may be restarted by the `systemctl` command: